The Importance of CGM for Insulin-Dependent Type 2 Diabetes

 Those days of holding your breath and counting before pricking your fingers because you’re afraid of the pain?
 Say goodbye to them.
 Unless your CGM needs to be calibrated or if your CGM suggests you test using the traditional method, you won’t need to use a BGM.
 This relieves some of the anxiousness and stress associated with traditional blood sugar testing.
 As an insulin-user, pricking your fingers to check if your insulin dosages are correct seems exhausting.
 Using a CGM tells you in real-time how effective your current insulin-dosing strategy is, and does so painlessly.

 Insulin is a life-saving drug, but it’s also dangerous if used incorrectly or even correctly under certain circumstances.
-For example, insulin combined with exercise, alcohol, as well as a myriad of other factors can cause hypoglycemia or low blood sugar (<70 mg/dL).
+For example, insulin combined with exercise, alcohol, as well as a myriad of other factors can cause hypoglycemia or low blood sugar (<3.9 mmol/L70 mg/dL).
 Hypoglycemia, even mild cases, can have health consequences in the long run, including increased cardiovascular risks.
-Severe cases of low blood sugar can cause unconsciousness, cognitive impairment, and even death.
-The goal for people with Type 2 diabetes is to reach normal A1C levels without experiencing hypoglycemia.
-With the use of insulin to treat T2D, rates of hypoglycemia rise.
+Severe cases of low blood sugar can cause unconsciousness, cognitive impairment and even death.
+The goal for people with type 2 diabetes is to reach normal A1C levels without experiencing hypoglycemia.
+With the use of insulin to treat type 2 diabetes (T2D), rates of hypoglycemia rise.
 Some CGMs come with alerts to notify you when your blood sugar is dropping low.
 Others, such as the Freestyle Libre 14 day system, display a “Low Glucose” or “Glucose Going Low” message when you scan the sensor.
 Knowing this information can help you fine-tune your insulin therapy.

 Reaching A1c Goals

-Your A1c test should be completed at least every 3 months.
-But, to be honest, 3 months is too long to wait to learn from your doctor if you’re on the right track.
-Many go longer than 3 months and even a year without seeing a doctor.
+Your A1c test should be completed at least every three months.
+But, to be honest, three months is too long to wait to learn from your doctor if you’re on the right track.
+Many go longer than three months and even a year without seeing a doctor.
 You should be able to know what’s working or not working sooner rather than later.
 In other words, you should know how much time you spend within your blood sugar target range.

-The standard range is between 70 and 180 mg/dL.
+The standard range is between 3.9 mmol/L70 mg/dL and 10.0 mmol/L180 mg/dL.
 Ideally, you want to be within that range 70 percent of the time.
 Through traditional blood glucose monitoring, it’s tough to determine if you’re reaching that goal.
-The collective and real-time data from wearing a CGM shows you how much you’ve been within your range that day and over a period of time — like that 3-month period between appointments.
+The collective and real-time data from wearing a CGM shows you how much you’ve been within your range that day and over a period of time—like that three-month period between appointments.
 This gives you further flexibility within your diabetes routine.
 Knowing the correlation between time-in-range and A1c will likely remove some of the surprises from your bloodwork during your next appointment and you’ll have an idea about the progress of your A1c.

 CGM as a Turning Point in Your Diabetes Care